Brett Hundley: Seattle Seahawks

-On August 29, 2018, Hundley was traded to the Seattle Seahawks for a sixth round pick in the 2019 NFL Draft, which was used on running back Dexter Williams.
+On August 29, 2018, Hundley was traded to the Seattle Seahawks for a sixth round pick in the 2019 NFL draft (which was used on running back Dexter Williams.)
+Hundley became an unrestricted free agent at the end of the 2018 season.

 Arizona Cardinals

 On March 14, 2019, Hundley signed a one-year contract with the Arizona Cardinals, worth $1.88 million.
-He served as backup quarterback to rookie Kyler Murray, whom the Cardinals drafted first overall in the 2019 NFL Draft.
-On December 22, 2019, Hundley came in to relieve of Murray after he suffered a hamstring injury.
-Hundley finished the game with 4-of-9 passes for 49 yards and scrambled for 35 yards as the Cardinals would go on to win the Week 16 matchup against the Seattle Seahawks 27–13.
+He served as backup to rookie quarterback Kyler Murray, whom the Cardinals drafted first overall in the 2019 NFL draft.
+On December 22, Hundley came in to relieve Murray after he suffered a hamstring injury.
+Hundley finished the game with 4-of-9 passes for 49 yards, and scrambled for 35 yards, as the Cardinals went on to win their Week 16 matchup against the Seattle Seahawks 27–13.

 On March 27, 2020, Hundley re-signed with the Cardinals on a one-year deal.

 Indianapolis Colts

 On July 31, 2021, Hundley signed with the Indianapolis Colts.
-He was released on August 31, 2021, and re-signed to the practice squad the next day.
-On September 25, 2021, Hundley was elevated to the active roster and was returned to the practice squad two days later.
-On October 2, 2021, Hundley was once again elevated to the active roster and was returned to the practice squad two days later.
-On October 10, 2021, Hundley was signed to the active roster.
-He was released on November 1, 2021, and re-signed to the practice squad.
-His contract expired when the teams season ended on January 9, 2022.
+He was released on August 31 and re-signed to the practice squad the next day.
+On September 25, Hundley was elevated to the active roster, but returned to the practice squad two days later.
+On October 2, Hundley was once again elevated to the active roster and returned to the practice squad two days later.
+On October 10, Hundley was signed to the active roster.
+He was released on November 1, and re-signed to the practice squad.
+His contract expired when the team's season ended on January 9, 2022.

-Baltimore Ravens
+Baltimore Ravens (first stint)

-On May 26, 2022, Hundley signed with the Baltimore Ravens.
-He was released on August 16, 2022.
+On May 26, 2022, Hundley signed with the Ravens.
+He was released on August 16.

 New Orleans Saints

 On November 2, 2022, the New Orleans Saints signed Hundley to their practice squad.
-He was released on November 8, 2022.
+He was released on November 8.

 Baltimore Ravens (second stint)

-On December 5, 2022, Hundley signed with the Baltimore Ravens' practice squad.
+On December 5, 2022, Hundley signed with the Ravens' practice squad.
 Hundley was elevated to the active roster on January 7, 2023, for the game against the Cincinnati Bengals.
-His practice squad contract with the team expired after the season on January 15, 2023.
+His practice squad contract with the team expired after the season ended on January 15.

 Vegas Vipers

-Hundley signed with the Vegas Vipers of the XFL on January 30, 2023.
+On January 30, 2023, Hundley signed with the Vegas Vipers of the XFL.
+The following December, the Vipers folded when the XFL and United States Football League merged to create the United Football League (UFL), and Hundley went untaken in the subsequent dispersal draft.
+Hundley was reportedly the XFL's highest-paid player during his time with the Vipers.